 What are the Potential Online Dangers?

-A study from the American Psychological Association found horrible results regarding the online predators and teens.
+A study from the American Psychological Association found horrible results regarding online predators and teens.
 In the past, the cyber predators used to pose as a teen to make their target think that he/she is talking to someone of his/her age.
-Nowadays, the predators do not hide their identities and even intentions.
-Teenagers knowingly chat to adults and openly express their sexual desires.
+Nowadays, predators do not hide their identities and even intentions.
+Teenagers knowingly chat with adults and openly express their sexual desires.
 Isn’t it Scary?

 simple click.
 More than 34 percent of internet users get directed to porn sites through web ads or infectious emails and links.
 Frequent exposure to porn can lower down teens’ self-esteem and causes depression, anxiety, and several health issues.

 Every teen dream to be the internet sensation for which they know they would have to do something extraordinary.
 They don’t bother suffering injuries and losing their lives doing thrilling and daring things for the sake of popularity among their peers.
 The self-harm activities are trending on the internet and its latest and worst example is Blue Whale Challenge which induces participants to carve their bodies and take their lives.
 There are several dangerous communities and websites that support self-harm activities such as drug use and other troublemaking ideas.
 The emotionally imbalanced youngsters are more vulnerable online and are more likely to commit unsafe and violent activities online.

 Parents can influence the behavior and attitude of their children in two ways: through guidance or digital monitoring.
 Let your kids know the potential risks of the internet and social media before they enter into the digital world.
 Early education helps teens to make responsible decisions on how to use the internet and its advantages.